-- Class Z Shares are only available at the ACD's discretion.
-Class Z Shares would then be available for investors who are eligible for the Sterling Class I Shares and Class C Shares denominated in currencies other than sterling, but only once the investor has entered into a prior written fee paying arrangement with the ACD. - These shares are designed to accommodate an alternative charging structure whereby the ACD's Annual Charge, normally charged to the class and then passed on in the share price, is instead administratively levied and collected directly from the investor. - Sterling Class PP Shares are only available to a company which is an Associate company or to investors at the ACD's discretion where there is a specific written agreement with the ACD. - Effective to new shareholders from 10 March 2022, where an investor's holding in the Class PP Shares and Class PP-H (hedged) Shares falls below the Minimum Investment level stated within the prospectus, then the ACD reserves the right at its absolute discretion to: - i) reject any new subscriptions in the Class PP Shares and Class PP-H (hedged) Shares; and - ii) switch any remaining Class PP Shares and Class PP-H (hedged) Shares to Sterling Class I Shares and Class I-H (hedged) Shares, as appropriate within the fund.
+Class Z Shares - are only available at the ACD's discretion.
+Class Z Shares would then be available for investors who are eligible for the Sterling Class I Shares and Class C Shares denominated in currencies other than sterling, but only once the investor has entered into a prior written fee paying arrangement with the ACD.

-However, this provision does not apply to investors holding Class PP Shares and/or Class PP-H (hedged) Shares where such holdings fall below the Minimum Investment level as stated within the prospectus solely due to market movements.
+These shares are designed to accommodate an alternative charging structure whereby the ACD's Annual Charge, normally charged to the class and then passed on in the share price, is instead administratively levied and collected directly from the investor.

-- Sterling Class M Shares are only available to a company which is an Associate company or to investors at the ACD's discretion where there is a specific written agreement with the ACD. - Where an investor's holding in the Class M Shares and Class M-H (hedged) Shares falls below the Minimum Investment level stated within the prospectus, then the ACD reserves the right at its absolute discretion to: - iii) reject any new subscriptions in the Class M Shares and Class M-H (hedged) Shares; and iv) switch any remaining Class M Shares and Class M-H (hedged) Shares to Sterling Class PP Shares, Class P-H (hedged) Shares, Sterling Class I Shares or Class I-H (hedged) Shares, as appropriate within the fund.
+Sterling Class PP Shares - are only available to a company which is an Associate company or to investors at the ACD's discretion where there is a specific written agreement with the ACD.

+- 12.5.1 Effective to new shareholders from 10 March 2022, where an investor's holding in the Class PP Shares falls below the Minimum Investment level stated within the prospectus, then the ACD reserves the right at its absolute discretion to: - i) reject any new subscriptions in the Class PP Shares; and - ii) switch any remaining Class PP Shares to Sterling Class I Shares, as appropriate within the fund.

-However, this provision does not apply to investors holding Class M Shares and/or Class M-H (hedged) Shares where such holdings fall below the Minimum Investment level as stated within the prospectus solely due to market movements.
+However, this provision does not apply to investors holding Class PP Shares where such holdings fall below the Minimum Investment level as stated within the prospectus solely due to market movements.

-- 12.6 Shareholders have the right to sell Shares back to the ACD or require that the ACD arranges for the Company to buy their Shares on any Dealing Day unless the value of Shares which a Shareholder wishes to sell will mean that the Shareholder will hold Shares with a value less than the required minimum holding for the subfund concerned, in which case the Shareholder may be required to sell the entire holding. - 12.7 Subject to the Shareholder maintaining the minimum holding stated in this Prospectus, part of a Shareholder's holding may be sold but the ACD reserves the right to refuse a request to sell Shares if the value of the class of Shares of any sub-fund to be sold is less than the sum specified in Appendix 1.
+- Shareholders have the right to sell Shares back to the ACD or require that the ACD arranges for the Company to buy their Shares on any Dealing Day unless the value of Shares which a Shareholder wishes to sell will mean that the Shareholder will hold Shares with a value less than the required minimum holding for the Sub-fund concerned, in which case the Shareholder may be required to sell the entire holding. - Subject to the Shareholder maintaining the minimum holding stated in this Prospectus, part of a Shareholder's holding may be sold but the ACD reserves the right to refuse a request to sell Shares if the value of the class of Shares of any Sub-fund to be sold is less than the sum specified in Appendix 1.